TehShrike/abstract-state-router/readme.md

 If you call `redirectCallback(stateName, params)`, the state router will begin transitioning to that state instead.
 The current destination will never become active, and will not show up in the browser history.

-## activate(data, parameters, content)
+## activate(domApi, data, parameters, content)

 The activate function is called when the state becomes active.
-It is passed the data object from the addState call, the route/querystring parameters, and the content object passed into the resolveFunction's callback.
+It is passed the DOM API from the rendering function, the data object from the addState call, the route/querystring parameters, and the content object passed into the resolveFunction's callback.

 This is the point where you display the view for the current state!